 The vaccine should be given at 10-12 weeks of age, and a second booster recommended a month later.
 Thereafter 6 monthly boosters are given.
 Other vaccination protocols exist, but a six monthly booster provides the best protection against both RHDV 1 and 2 viruses.
 We are happy to discuss this in consult.

 The vaccine, like many we get ourselves, can cause a transient malaise in about 10% of rabbits – they can be quiet, less active and go off their food a little for 12-24 hours.
-Another potential side effect is a reaction at the vaccine site – about a week after vaccination a sore can develop at the site of the injection, and the fur can fall out, but it does grown back.
+Another potential side effect is a reaction at the vaccine site – about a week after vaccination a sore can develop at the site of the injection, and the fur can fall out, but it does grow back.
 These potential side effects, although unpleasant, are far better than the risk of losing your pet.

 Calici vaccine should only be given by a qualified vet.
 Accidental injection of the vaccine into human hands has led to loss of fingers!